OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:29

-Then God said, “I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
+Then God said, “I provide you with every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.

 ## Genesis 1:30

-And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground—everything that has the breath of life in it—I give every green plant for food.”
+And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground—everything that has the breath of life in it—I provide every green plant for food.”
 And it was so.

 ## Genesis 1:31

-God saw all that He had made, and it was very good.
-And there was evening, and there was morning—the sixth day.
+God saw all that He had made, and it was exceedingly good.
+Thus concluded the sixth day, with evening and morning.